department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 service member: Two words, lowercase.
 This follows the DOD style guide as well as OPIA guidance. **Exception:** When it appears as part of a  branded product or program name, such as Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE).

-sign in, sign out: Do not use login, log in, or sign on.
+sign in, sign out: Don't use log in/log out, login ID, or sign on.
-  ​	**Like this:** Sign in to make an appointment.
+  -	**Like this:** Sign in to make an appointment.

-  ​	**Not this:** Sign on to make an appointment.
+  -	**Not this:** Sign on to make an appointment.

-Social Security number: Do not capitalize "number."
+Social Security number: Don't capitalize "number."

 special claim: Define on first mention in body copy as "a claim for special needs linked to your service-connected disability."
 Include definition in another sentence, as a parenthetical, or set off with commas.